-Emergency notifications to the campus community will be sent, without delay, using a combination of options, including text alerts, mass emails, fire alarms and the telephone system.
+Emergency notifications to the campus community will be sent, without delay, using a combination of options through the university emergency alert system, including text alerts, mass emails, and fire alarms.

 The Safety Committee under its chairperson will be responsible for scheduling and conducting semi-annual emergency response and evacuation drills on both campuses.
 The Safety Committee also will evaluate and document any drills or actual emergencies.
 Faculty and staff will receive emergency response training at the annual faculty and staff training.